KarimMohamed-IT/Some-Softuni-Exercises/README.md

 # Some-Softuni-Exercises
 I lost all my work for the last two- three years of programming.
-Luckily i could download some of my Submissions from Judge system of SoftUni
+Luckily i was able to find incredibely small bit of my work and i was able to download some of my Submissions from Judge system of SoftUni